 K-Star has developed and continues to refine/expand its list of preferred and approved vendors for services such as appraisals, environmental and engineering assessments, legal counsel, property management, and brokerage.
-For legal services, K-Star currently has 12 preferred firms.
+For legal services, K-Star currently has 14 preferred firms.
 The Company also has some master agreements with designated firms for certain recurring services such as property inspections, tax appeals, environmental/property condition reports, and insurance reviews.
 The Company uses RI's vendor module to manage the approved lists, track pending job orders, and maintain vendor performance ratings.
-The legal department, in consultation with the special servicing department, manages the vetting process and integrity of the approved vendor list.
+K-Star's general counsel, in consultation with the special servicing department, manages the vetting process and integrity of the approved vendor list.

 Most engagements involve a request-for-proposal bid from the prospective vendor.
 Prospective vendors also must complete a registration form, which includes disclosures of insurance and bond coverage and documentation requests of data security controls.
 K-Star uses standardized engagement letters and services agreements as much as possible.
 As noted, K-Star uses an automated vendor invoice tracking and processing application.
-The head of special servicing and the asset manager approve legal services invoices.
+The head of special servicing and the asset manager approve legal services invoices that fall outside of approved budgets, which are revised as needed throughout the workout process.

-Assessment: The Company demonstrates sound vendor qualification and oversight practices based on its described policies, approval controls, and corresponding system tracking.
+Assessment: K-Star demonstrates diligent vendor qualification and oversight practices based on its policies, approval controls, and corresponding system tracking.
+For added control, the Company may consider having asset managers also review legal services invoices even if within budget.